mikekd106/shangchitsai.github.io/content/publication/tsai-chen-2025-balancing/index.md

 publishDate: '2025-06-16T09:00:54.256946Z'
 publication_types:
 - paper-conference
-publication: '*Proceedings of the 15th International Workshop on Spoken Dialogue Systems Technology*'
+publication: '*The 15th International Workshop on Spoken Dialogue Systems Technology*(IWSDS 2025)'
 abstract: With the advancement of large language models, many dialogue systems are now capable of providing reasonable and informative responses to patients' medical conditions.
 However, when patients consult their doctor, they may experience negative